codegrann/personal-portfolio/writeup.md

 ### Contact

 - Structured a contact form to contain fields for name, email and message, plus a submit button to send the message.
+- Integrated FormSubmit services to deliver mails to my inbox.

 ## FOOTER